 Since I had to schlep everything from home and didn’t know what the dining space would be like, my decorations were kind of minimal.
-We set the party up on the screened porch which had one large table and two smaller wooden tables.
-This set up serendipitously provided the exact number of places to accommodate all the guests.
+We set the party up on the screened porch, which had one large table and two smaller wooden tables.
+This setup serendipitously provided the exact number of places to accommodate all the guests.

 I used burlap runners to create texture and a natural tone for all the tables.
 The place settings consisted of disposable bamboo plates, cutlery, and leaf green paper napkins.
-I wrapped the cutlery in the napkins and tied it all together with burlap ribbons topped with 3D paper succulent stickers which I purchased from Michaels.
+I wrapped the cutlery in the napkins and tied it all together with burlap ribbons topped with 3D paper succulent stickers I purchased from Michaels.

-For the centerpiece on the large table, I made a faux succulent wreath and placed three large pillar candles in the center.
+I made a faux succulent wreath for the centerpiece on the large table and placed three large pillar candles in the center.
 It was just dumb luck that I had brought two rustic boxes with pots of faux succulents for each of the smaller tables.
 I also had a number of votive candles which I scattered around all of the tables.
 I wished that I had some balloons or garland to decorate the space further, but there was only so much my little car could hold.
 In the end, nobody felt the lack of additional decorations, as everyone just enjoyed being together to celebrate my dad’s special birthday.
 I know I feel very blessed to have been able to be there for my dad.